Donate Sign Up for The Gist

 [email protected]

-Jenifer is a native of Spring Hill, Florida: however, her roots have grown deep in Elmore County over the past seventeen years.
-She and her husband LaDon have four children.
+Jenifer is a native of Spring Hill, Florida: however, her roots have grown deep in Elmore County over the past twenty-plus years.
+She and her husband LaDon have four children and three grandchildren.
 In her spare time, she enjoys spending time with her grandchildren and volunteering in her community.

 Ginger Golson, AP World History Content Specialist

-Ginger Golson has been teaching in Mobile County since 1998.
-Much of her career has been devoted to Advanced Placement courses including World History, European History, and Government.
-Currently, she teaches AP World History to freshmen as part of Davidson High School's International Baccalaureate program.
+Ginger Golson has been teaching High School Social Studies since 1998.
+Currently, she works at Fairhope High School as part of the International Baccalaureate program.
+However, she began teaching in Advanced Placement and came to love AP World History.
+Teaching this course to freshmen, their first AP class ever presents its own challenges and perks.
+As Content Director for AP World History, Ginger works closely with new AP World teachers to manage this huge content area.
 She is certified to teach Social Studies, Language Arts, and Latin as well as being a National Board Certified teacher in Social Studies.
-During summers she participates in the national reading to score AP World History exams.
+During summers, she participates in the national reading to score AP World History exams.
 In her free time, she enjoys camping with her family of boys and gardening in her backyard.

 Erica Griffin, English Content Director (AP)